tuongtranngoc/tuongtranngoc.github.io/_pages/about.md

   - /about.html
 ---

-Someone accidentally came to my blog 🙈!
+Looks like somebody has stumbled upon my blog 🙈!

 ## Biography
-I am an AI Engineer in the field of machine learning with a focus on computer vision.
-My research interests include the foundations of algorithms and their real-world applications.
-+ **Object Detection/Segmentation/Pose Estimation**
-+ **Optical Character Recognition (OCR)**
-+ **Document Intelligence**
+I am an AI Research Engineer and working at Eastgate-Software.
+Prior to that, I have had the fortune of working at iCOMM Media & Tech, Jsc and VNPT-AI Center.

 I have a background in mathematics and informatics, having graduated from Ha Noi University of Science and Technology (HUST).
 Since then, I have been deeply engaged in artificial intelligence, constantly expanding my knowledge through work experience.